Spacing (margin and padding)

 Use margin and padding properties to create responsive content with consistent spacing.

-In the Style panel, you can define spacing (margin and padding) for each element.
+In the Style panel, you can define spacing (margin and padding) inside and outside each element.

 Spacing is the breathing room outside (margin) or inside (padding) an element’s boundary — you can add spacing to one side, complementary sides, or all four sides at once.

-You can also choose one of the present numbers or manually adjust padding and margin:
+You can also choose one of the preset spacing values or manually adjust padding and margin:

 You can apply the same value to all sides of an element by holding Shift and dragging the padding/margin on one side.
-You can also click the spacing control for one side and choose a preset while holding Shift.
+You can also click the spacing control for one side and choose a preset or type in a spacing value while holding Shift.

 The default spacing unit is pixels (px), but you can change it to any of the units listed in the unit’s menu.
 To access the unit menu, click any spacing control and choose the unit to the right of the spacing input field (e.g., PX, %, EM, VW, or VH).

 You can also manually enter the value and unit in the input field.
-If you want to apply the same unit on all sides, hold Shift and drag the control you want to change.
+If you want to apply the same unit on all sides, click the spacing control for one side, hold Shift, type in the unit you want to use, and press Enter.